-The motivation we will soon give for the definition of the rational numbers (Definition 0.24) is that the result of dividing one integer by another integer is not necessarily another integer.
+The motivation we will soon give for the definition of the rational numbers (Definition 0.25) is that the result of dividing one integer by another integer is not necessarily another integer.
 However, the result is sometimes another integer; for example, I can divide six apples between three people, and each person will receive an integral number of apples.
 This makes division interesting: how can we measure the failure of one integer's divisibility by another?
 How can we deduce when one integer is divisible by another?
 What is the structure of the set of integers when viewed through the lens of division?
-This motivates Definition 0.12.
+This motivates Definition 0.13.

-◆ Definition 0.12 (to be repeated in Definition 6.1.4)
+◆ Definition 0.13 (to be repeated in Definition 7.1.4)

-Let $a, b \in \mathbb{Z}$ .
+Let $a, b \in \mathbb{Z}$.
 We say b divides a if a = qb for some integer q.
-Other ways of saying that b divides a are: b is a divisor of a, b is a factor of a, or a is a multiple of b.
+There are many other ways of saying that b divides a, such as: a is divisible by b, b is a divisor of a, or a is a multiple of b.